lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-	•	keep underlying structures simple -- what will be rich and luscious is your content
+- keep underlying structures simple -- what will be rich and luscious is your content

-	•	information at exact point of need
+- information at exact point of need

-	•	total indifference to mode of production is critical. (oh god, I'm going to lay out my whole diss in indesign, aren't I)
+- total indifference to mode of production is critical. (oh god, I'm going to lay out my whole diss in indesign, aren't I)

-### 6 principles ###